rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Off-line trial

-By building the EuroToken app on the TrustChain super app we could build on the bluetooth transfer features to implement the offline transfer of funds.
-In order to test this implementation and showcase the offline transfer capabilities of the EuroToken system, we conducted another trail away from civilisation.
+By building the EuroToken app on the TrustChain super app we could build on the Bluetooth transfer features to implement the off-line transfer of funds.
+In order to test this implementation and showcase the off-line transfer capabilities of the EuroToken system, we conducted another trail away from civilisation.
 As showcased in Figure \ref{offline_trial}, in the mountains of norway, away from all network connectivity, we conducted a transfer of funds using the bluetooth